 Clarity during this stage will make execution a piece of cake.

-Instead of manually entering data into a spreadsheet, use a service like Screaming Frog to automatically crawl your domain and export all your existing pages.
+Instead of manually entering data into a spreadsheet, use a service like Screaming Frog to crawl your domain and export all your existing pages automatically.
 The free version lets you crawl up to 500 links.
 Just enter your root domain URL and hit Start.
 Once it’s complete, filter it by HTML and export the results.
 This is your master sheet.
-From the exported sheet, keep only the URLs that have a status code of ‘200’.
+From the exported sheet, keep only the URLs with a status code of ‘200’.

 2. Monitor key metrics